ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 [On-premises]{: tag-red}

 The SPP helps you to manage CPU cores only.
 Pricing for memory and storage is similar to {{site.data.keyword.powerSys_notm}}.
-In IBM {{site.data.keyword.powerSys_notm}} Private Cloud, SPP can have the entitled capacity and virtual capacity ratio up to 1:20.
+In IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the minimum core-to-virtual core ratio is 1:20.
 Hence, the operating system license charges are calculated differently.

 When you use SPP in the IBM {{site.data.keyword.powerSys_notm}} Private Cloud, you pay for the following items: